 Since opening its doors in 1991, Ozarks Technical Community College has been an integral part of the success of thousands of our citizens.
-Twenty-two years later, we are the third largest community college in Missouri, and we help more students every year to continue their education and prepare themselves for today's competitive job market.
+Twenty-three years later, we are the third-largest community college in Missouri, and we help more students every year to continue their education and prepare themselves for today's competitive job market.

 Whether through technical education, academic instruction, workforce development opportunities, or other programs and services, we are constantly working to meet the needs of our neighbors.
-We will soon open our third full-service campus and a new facility in Waynesville, and we have continued to improve our programs and partnerships to provide the best possible opportunities for our students.
+We opened the OTC Table Rock Campus and a new facility in Waynesville, and we have continued to improve our programs and partnerships to provide the best possible opportunities for our students.

 Please take a few moments to review the variety of courses focused on professional and personal development, as well as hands-on training and opportunities for growth.
-If you would like additional information on any of our college credit programs, workforce development options, or a General Education Diploma, please visit us at www.otc.edu or stop by one of our campuses or regional centers.
+If you would like additional information on any of our college credit programs, workforce development options, or a High School Equivalency Certificate, please visit us at www.otc.edu or stop by one of our campuses or renters.

-I am excited about the future of this community, and about Ozarks Technical Community College's role in providing educational opportunities for the citizens of Southwest Missouri.
+I am excited about the future of this community, and about Ozarks Technical Community College's role in providing educational opportunities for the citizens of southwest Missouri.